 All of us culinary travellers plan our trips around the world to enjoy memorable food and drink experiences.
 We enthusiastically take part in food tours, cooking workshops, wine tastings and other “edible” activities to discover a destination’s culture and lifestyle through its food.
 But, what happens when, in order to experience how it is to #eatlikealocal, you really have to get out of your comfort zone and give Greek delicacies a chance?

-For curious eaters visiting Greece, we introduce you to ten typical Greek dishes, that might seem “weird”, but for us are perfectly “normal” to serve on our tables.
+For curious eaters visiting Greece, we introduce you to ten of our typical Greek delicacies, that might seem “weird”, but for us are perfectly “normal” to serve on our tables.

-2. Kokoretsi.
-The most delightful Greek Easter dish made with seasoned pieces of lamb or goat offal, wrapped with intestines and skewered on a spit to grill next to the Easter lamb.
+2. Kokoretsi: The most delightful Greek Easter dish made with seasoned pieces of lamb or goat offal, wrapped with intestines and skewered on a spit, grilled next to the Easter lamb.

-3. Mageiritsa.
-A hearty and tasty Greek soup we eat the night before Easter Sunday.
-It is made mainly with lamb liver and optionally other animal parts, eg lungs, heart, spleen and intestines.
+3. Mageiritsa: A hearty and tasty Greek delicacy we eat the night before Easter Sunday.
+It is actually a soup made mainly with lamb liver and optionally other animal parts, eg lungs, heart, spleen and intestines.
 Just before the meat is ready you add plenty of lettuce, dill and finish off with a creamy avgolemono (egg-lemon) sauce.

-5. Snails.
-The Greek escargot or “hohlioi” as called on Crete where it is actually a treat.
-For Cretans snails are the best of Greek delicacies and make them in millions ways, especially during Lent before Easter when the cut back on meat.
+5. Snails: The Greek escargot or “hohlioi” as called on Crete where it is actually a treat.
+For Cretans snails are the best of Greek delicacies and make them in millions ways, especially during Lent period before Easter, when the cut back on meat.
 The most popular way is “hohlioi boubouristoi”, which is actually snails fried with their shell in plenty of olive oil seasoned with vinegar and rosemary sprigs.

 Always served with a cold shot glass of the local grappa or tsikoudia as named on the island.

-8. Achinosalata.
-Spiky sea urchins may be a painful for swimmers, but their roe is a cherished Greek summer delicacy.
+8. Achinosalata: Spiky sea urchins may be a painful for swimmers, but their roe is among the most cherished Greek delicacies for summer.
 Sea urchin salad is found in many seaside fish taverns, dressed with a dash of olive oil and extra drops of lemon.
 Close your eyes and enjoy the delights of the Aegean sea.

 9. Gavros marinatos: Marinated anchovies are also among the Greek delicacies and our own answer to sushi and ceviche.
 This tasty, little fish is simply boned, salted and marinated in vinegar.
 When served it is dressed with sweet tasting olive oil, garlic, parsley, and optionally, chillies for an extra kick.
 Our national anise-flavoured drink, ouzo, is their best friend on the table.

 Picky eater or curious gastronome?
 Either way, talk to us to create the right Greek food experience for you.